jambonz/talk-to-your-llm/README.md

 # talk-to-your-llm

-This is a basic voicebot connected to using their Assistant framework.
+This is a basic voicebot connected to OpenAI and using their Assistant framework to drive a voice conversation with the LLM.

 ## Installing